oroinc/platform/src/Oro/Bundle/EntityBundle/Resources/doc/client-side/entity-structure-data-provider.md

      *      ['relationType'] - will include all entries that has 'relationType' key (means relational fields)
      *      [{type: 'date'}] - will include all entries that has property "type" equals to "date"
      * @param {fieldsFilterer} [options.fieldsFilterer]
+     * @param {boolean} [options.isRestrictiveWhitelist] - says if only fields from whitelist
+     *  has to be represented in results
      * @param {Object.<string, Object.<string, boolean>>} [options.fieldsFilterWhitelist]
      *  whitelist of fields that has NOT to be filtered out
      *  examples: